-Figure 1 displays the adjusted odds ratios with 95% confidence intervals, comparing below-normal and above-normal pCO₂ groups to the normal reference group fort invasive mechanical ventilation, noninvasive ventilation, 60-day mortality, and hypercapnic respiratory failure.
+Figure 1 displays the adjusted odds ratios with 95% confidence intervals, comparing below-normal and above-normal pCO₂ groups to the normal reference group for invasive mechanical ventilation, noninvasive ventilation, 60-day mortality, and diagnosis of hypercapnic respiratory failure.
+The below-normal pCO₂ groups demonstrated odds ratio close to 1.0 for non-invasive ventilation and hypercapnic respiratory failure, suggesting little difference compared with the normal pCO₂ group.
+In contrast, patients in the above-normal pCO₂ groups had substantially higher odds of receiving non-invasive ventilation and being diagnosed with hypercapnic respiratory failure.
+Across the four outcomes, the above-normal pCO₂ for ABG and VBG were consistent and not statistically significant.

-Figure 1: Inverse Propensity Weighted Odds Ratio of Outcomes by PCO2 Category
+Figure 1: Inverse Propensity Weighted Odds Ratio of Outcomes by pCO₂ Category (below normal pCO₂ and above normal pCO₂.
+The above normal pCO₂ groups have much higher likelihood of receiving noninvasive ventilation and diagnosis of hypercapnic respiratory failure compared to the below normal pCO₂ group.